 Pretoria (executive), Bloemfontein (judicial), Cape Town (legislative)

 11 national languages (including Afrikaans, English, and Xhosa)

 February - November

 South African Rand (ZAR)

-More about South Africa
+More about studying abroad in South Africa

 It is impossible to mention South Africa without referring to a part of the country’s identity, the Apartheid movement.
 The Apartheid has played a key role in shaping the social, cultural and political landscape of South Africa today.
 Thanks to Nelson Mandela’s leadership and efforts, South Africa has united and became the “Rainbow Nation” it is today.

 Why study in South Africa and not another country?
 Since the reforms that took place in the country in 2004, more than 45,000 international students choose South Africa every year for their studies.
 Plus, South African universities like the University of Cape Town, the University of Witwatersrand and Stellenbosch University, rank among the top universities in the world.